mental-health-org/mental-health-fe/README.md

   - Collaborating as a frontend team to create extensive functionality in a short time frame.
   - Created an attractive user-friendly site.
 + Reflections:
-  - Continuous integration/delivery was a challenge as we stumgled upon a unique error that haulted our CI/CD progress.
+  - Continuous integration/delivery was a challenge as we stumbled upon a unique error that haulted our CI/CD progress.
 AS a team we had to make the decision to focus our efforts on the build and deploy manually for the last half of our project.